Frequently Asked Questions

 Depending on the chosen modules, the programme either prepares your for a career in research or for an employment in applied settings (such as hospitals or industry).
 Several of our research based modules prepare students in depth for entering a PhD programme in the area of cognitive neuroscience, offered by this or other universities.
 Our elective modules additionally guarantee a basic training in the area of clinical neuropsychology and human computer interaction.

 Please note that the programme is not designed for broad training in clinical psychology.
 We offer only a few modules in clinical psychology and psychological diagnostics.
 Due to current (legal) developments in the field, it will be difficult to enter a postgraduate training to become a certified psychotherapist in several states in Germany even if you completed a Bachelor's degree in Psychology.
 Currently, the post-graduate training can only be started in Lower Saxony and Berlin.
+This training must be completed latest on September 1st, 2032.

 Unfortunately, attending classes is usually not possible before you are a registered student.